What does capsule wardrobe mean?

 4. Save space

 By having a capsule wardrobe, you will save space.
 Less wardrobe space is required for fewer items.
 You can easily see all your clothing options whether they be hung up, or folded away in drawers.
 The Marie Kondo method is recommended for folding clothes to ensure you can easily see what you have.
+Creating a capsule wardrobe is a great way to start spring cleaning excess clutter.

 5. Be happier